hashicorp/terraform-website/content/source/docs/enterprise/vmware-setup-guide.html.md

 mode](/docs/enterprise/private/preflight-installer.html#operational-mode-decision),
-the infrastructure requirements for PTFE range from a single virtual machine for demo or proof of concept installations, to multiple virtual machines hosting the Terraform Enterprise application, PostgreSQL, and external Vault servers for a stateless production installation.
+the infrastructure requirements for PTFE range from a single virtual machine for demo or proof of concept installations, to multiple virtual machines hosting the Terraform Cloud application, PostgreSQL, and external Vault servers for a stateless production installation.

 This reference architecture focuses on the “Production - External Services”